leogx9r/ryzen_smu/README.md

 | 32           | Read      | Reads 32 bit address and returns the result                                  |
 | 64           | Write     | Writes the second 32-bit value to the address specified by the first 32 bits |

-All values sent to the device must be in little-endian binary format while read values are output as hexadecimal.
+Note: All values sent to and read from the device must are in little-endian binary format.

 #### `/sys/kernel/ryzen_smu_drv/pm_table_size`

 On supported platforms, this lists the maximum size of the `/sys/kernel/ryzen_smu_drv/pm_table` file, in bytes.

+Note: File is a 64 bit word encoded in little-endian binary order.

 #### `/sys/kernel/ryzen_smu_drv/pm_table`